 (1) For the purposes of this Convention, the term "permanent establishment" shall mean the fixed place of business through which the enterprise, wholly or in part, is being operated.

-(2) The term "permanent establishment" includes especially:
+(2) The term "permanent establishment" shall, in particular, include:

-- (a) a place of management;
+- (a) a workplace for the management;

 - (b) a branch;

 - (c) an office;